utoprey/CogniNet/README.md

 2. Code description for DL part (Graph Attention Network (GAT) and multilayer perceptron (MPL))

 In this notebook Graph NN (bgbGAT) with adjusted hyperparameters is implemented and compared with MLP by F1 Score, Accuracy and ROC-AUC metrics.
 Part of the notebook is dedicated to preprocessing of the connectivity matrices to convert them into torch geometric data for input in Graph NN.
 Train-test split of the data is the same as in ML notebook.
+Don't forget to write `from torch_geometric.nn import Sequential as pygSequential`

 #### GAT architecture
 <img src="Docs/gat_architecture.png" alt="Graph Attention Network Architecture" width="800">